nopunindented/nopunindented/README.md

 • President of the UAlberta Computer Engineering Club

-• My goal is to create software technologies that are consumer-focused and solve real-world problems
+• Addicted to making projects, help

 • You can checkout all of my work & extracurricular experiences, and projects, in-depth, on my website: https://umerfiaz.com/